On Monday, I posed the question to you about what stage of organization (or disorganization) your home was in.

 - Maintenance & Repair

-In every one of these stages the end goal is to reduce clutter and get down to what you want and need or organize.
+In every one of these stages, the end goal is to reduce clutter and get down to what you want and need to organize.

 - Extra party favors